LucasCoppens/SAPPHIRE_model_development/README.md

 - CNN into RNN (build_CNN_LSTM)
 - RNN into CNN into RNN (build_LSTM_CNN_LSTM)

+#### New model location
+Every new model will be saved as 'models/model_TSS.h5'.
+This can be modified in line 130.

 #### Class weights
 Class weights for training are programmed to compensate for different amounts of TSS and background data for training.
-This can be modified in line 158
+This can be modified in line 158.